stan-dev/posteriordb-python/README.md

 # `posteriordb-python`: a python library to work with `posteriordb`

-This repository contain the python library to easily work with the [posteriordb](https://github.com/stan-dev/posteriordb) repository.
-The library included database contain convenience functions to access data, model code and information for individual posteriors, models, data and reference draws.
+This repository contains the R package to efficiently work with the [posteriordb](https://github.com/stan-dev/posteriordb) repository.
+The R package includes convenience functions to access data, model code and information for individual posteriors, models, data and draws.

+> [!IMPORTANT]
+> This repository `posteriordb-python` only contains Python convience functions.
+The repository [`posteriordb`](https://github.com/stan-dev/posteriordb) contains the actual posteriors and associated models, data, and reference draws.

 ## Python versions